michaeldunnpro/cppraytracer/README.md

 ## Usage
-Scenes are located in the scenes/directory.
-You can create your own scene by making a new .cpp file in that directory and following the structure of example_scene.cpp.
+Scenes are located in the `scenes/` directory.
+You can create your own scene by making a new `.cpp` file in that directory and following the structure of `example_scene.cpp`.

 ### Scene Structure
-All scenes should be created in the ```scenes/``` directory as a .cpp file.
+All scenes should be created in the `scenes/` directory as a .cpp file.
 1. Begin file with:
 ```cpp
 #include "../src/scene_constructor.hpp"